danchoi/vmail/README.markdown

 ## vmail file byproducts

 vmail generates a few file byproducts when it is running.
-It generates a temporary `vmailbuffer.txt` file in the current directory to hold the message list.
+It generates a temporary `vmailbuffer` file in the current directory to hold the message list.
 This should get deleted automatically when vmail quits.

 vmail also creates a `vmail-htmlpart.html` file in the current directory if you